Contact: Support@AthleticQuickness.com

 • movement that feels strained

-👉 More effort may not always create more speed.
+👉 More effort does not automatically create more speed.

 That is a very different lens.